bndao/bndao.github.io/_pages/about.md

 </div>
 Welcome to my GitHub portfolio, where you will find an overview of the bioinformatic analyses and visualizations I develop for internal and collaborative research projects.

-As a Bioinformatics Engineer, I contribute to processing and interpreting high-throughput sequencing datasets (Whole Genome/Exome Sequençing, bulk and single-cell RNA-seq, spatial transcriptomic, TCR-seq).
+As a Bioinformatics Engineer, I contribute to processing and interpreting high-throughput sequencing datasets (Whole Genome/Exome Sequençing, bulk and single-cell RNA-seq, spatial transcriptomic, TCR-seq, Immunoinformatics).
 My work involves providing tailored solutions to complex scientific challenges using tools such as R, Python, Bash and high performance computing, enabling impactful collaborations with multidisciplinary teams.
 With a background in Data Analysis and Modeling, I bring a strong foundation in data modeling and genomics, including hands-on experience in NGS analysis.
 My goal is to leverage bioinformatics expertise to support transformative biomedical discoveries while fostering innovation and collaboration.
 You can contact me using the links in the navigation bar.